 You’ll also want to add a call to action to make sure viewers know how to get in touch with you after they’ve watched your video.
-Learn more in our blog post on 3 ways to include a call to action in your video.

 Earlier this year, as part of our Online and Social Video Marketing Study, we took a look at ideal video length.
 Viewers have short attention spans, so you’ll want to keep your video short as well.
 Rather than ramble on for 5 minutes, try to keep your video under a minute, if possible.
 At the longest, your video shouldn’t be more than 1 to 2 minutes.